corbado/passkeys-glossary/docs/implementation/flutter/android.md

 In this case, the Android app would access `https://www.example.com/.well-known/assetlinks.json` and `https://www.example.net/.well-known/assetlinks.json` to check whether the right specification has been laid out in the `assetlinks.json`.
 For intercepting links in mobile browsers the `delegate_permission/common.handle_all_urls` would be needed for namespace `web`.
-For intercepting links on any other native app (e.g. Gmai or other third party apps) `android_app` is needed.
+For intercepting links on any other native app (e.g. Gmail or other third party apps) `android_app` is needed.

 In general, there are two namespaces `web` and `android_app` to access password credentials and/or passkeys